mantidproject/mantid/dev-docs/source/Testing/ErrorReporter-ProjectRecovery/ProjectRecoveryTesting.rst

    ConvertMDHistoToMatrixWorkspace(InputWorkspace='long4', OutputWorkspace='long4_matrix')
    SaveCSV('long4_matrix', testing_directory + '/test_binary_operators.csv')

-- Force a crash by executing the `Segfault` algorithm
+- Force a crash of Mantid with `Segfault` from the algorithm window
-- Restart MantidWorkbench
-- You should be presented with the Project Recovery dialog
-- Choose `Yes`
+- On re-loading Mantid choose a full recovery

 .. code-block:: python